GAA-UAM/GB-CNN/README.md

 GB-CNN is the python library for working with Gradient Boosted - Convolutional Neural Networks (GB-CNN) and Gradient Boosted Deep Neural Networks (GB-DNN).

+* GB-CNN is designed to implement the Gradient Boosted Convolutional layers for the image datasets.

+* GB-DNN is designed to implement the Gradient Boosted Dense layers for the big dimension tabular datasets.

 # Citing